wavemotion-dave/SugarDS/readme.md

 Configuration :
 -----------------------
 There is quite a few configuration options that you can explore.
-However, of primary importance are these two:
+Some options are global for the emulator and some are specific to one game.
+However, of primary importance are these two which you must understand:

 * V52 Sync
 * CPU Adjust

 Normally you should touch neither adjustment... unless the game is not running correct.
 In that case, try the following:

-If the game is running slower than on normal hardware (e.g. Dizzy III which slows down when you move) - adjust the V52 Sync to 'Forgiving'.
+If the game is running slower than on real hardware (e.g. Dizzy III which slows down when you move) then adjust the V52 Sync to 'Forgiving'.

-If the game has minor graphical glitches - say a stray line (e.g. Sword of Ianna on screen transitions) - try a CPU Adjust of -1 or -2.
+If the game has minor graphical glitches - say a stray line (e.g. Sword of Ianna on screen transitions) then try a CPU Adjust of -1 or -2.

 Key Mapping :
 -----------------------